Sitefinity/performance-whitepaper-webapp/README.md

 2. You need to set machineKey element in your web.config
 3. You need to deploy the same instance and configurations on all web nodes.

+Using website personalization

+Personalization databse files are excluded from the sample project because of license limitations.
+You can obtain personalization database files under this folder ~/SitefinityWebApp/App_Data/GeoLocation of an existing intallation of Sitefinity CMS.

 ### **Nuget package restoration**

 The solution in this repository relies on NuGet packages with Nuget Package Restore enabled.
 Sitefinity&#39;s Nuget Repository and the instructions on how to add the Sitefinity NuGet server are available here : http://nuget.sitefinity.com/#/home.